v923z/micropython-ulab/README.md

 # micropython-ulab

-ulab is a numpy-like array manipulation library for micropython and circuitpython.
+`ulab` is a `numpy`-like array manipulation library for micropython and circuitpython.
 The module is written in C, defines compact containers for numerical data, and is fast.
+The library is a software-only standard `micropython` user module, i.e., it has no hardware dependencies, and can be compiled for any platform.
+The `float` implementation of `micropython` (`float`, or `double`) is automatically detected.

-Documentation can be found under https://micropython-ulab.readthedocs.io/en/latest/ The source for the manual is in https://github.com/v923z/micropython-ulab/blob/master/docs/ulab-manual.ipynb, while developer help is in https://github.com/v923z/micropython-ulab/blob/master/docs/ulab.ipynb.
+Documentation can be found under https://micropython-ulab.readthedocs.io/en/latest/.

 # Firmware